Initiating a Deal

 Step 3: Get Verifier Signature

-search_verifiers(query, spec) # Search Verifiers and compare prices
+search_verifiers(query, spec) # Search Verifiers and compare prices (provide at least one of query / spec)

 request_sign(verifier, params, deadline) # Request a signed quote